Pick a coconut from your bedroom window

 The housing is paired with a public greenhouse-promenade that creates a mid-block shortcut, extending the community beyond the dwelling.
 This greenhouse allows the residents to grow a significant amount of food or flowers, and could be used to provide garden plots for neighbors as well.
 In Boston’s cold climate it provides a taste of the tropics year-round.

-One-Third Greenhouse + Two-Thirds House
+One-Third Greenhouse + Two-Thirds House, as viewed from the East side

-The Site Plan, showing the arrangement of the greenhouse & the house
+A site diagram showing the arrangement of the greenhouse & the house

 Year round tropics within the greenhouse arcade, which can be opened in the warm months

-Second Floor Plan, Bedroom Zoom
+First Floor Plan, Living Room Zoom

 A long section cut through the greenhouse-promenade